barstoolbluz/xplatform-cli-tools/README.md

 1. Extract credentials from 1Password at runtime;
 2. Pass these credentials to the underlying commands securely;
-3. Clean up any temporary files after execution;
+3. Clean up any temporary files after execution.

 ### Authentication Methods

 Two approaches are used for credential handling:

 #### `op run` (for `gh` and `aws`)
-- Executes commands in an ephemeral subshell
+- Executes commands in an ephemeral subshell;
-- Retrieves secrets directly from 1Password and exports them as environment variables
+- Retrieves secrets directly from 1Password and exports them as environment variables;
-- Credentials exist only within the subshell and are destroyed when the command finishes
+- Credentials exist only within the subshell and are destroyed when the command finishes.

 #### `op read` (for `git`)
-- Directly reads the token from 1Password
+- Directly reads the token from 1Password;
-- Creates a temporary script (via `GIT_ASKPASS`) that outputs the token when Git requests it
+- Creates a temporary script (via `GIT_ASKPASS`) that outputs the token when Git requests it;
-- Uses trap-based cleanup mechanisms to remove temporary files
+- Uses trap-based cleanup mechanisms to remove temporary files.

 ### Environment-Aware Authentication Flow

 The environment adapts its authentication method based on context:

-- [Local Development](#local-development-setup) - Interactive authentication with persistent session tokens
+- [Local Development](#local-development-setup) - Interactive authentication with persistent session tokens;
-- [CI/CD](#cicd-integration) - Non-interactive authentication using service accounts
+- [CI/CD](#cicd-integration) - Non-interactive authentication using service accounts.

 ## Quick Start